CleverRaven/Cataclysm-DDA/doc/MONSTER_SPECIAL_ATTACKS.md

 ## Adding `special_attacks` to monsters

 Monster special attacks can be defined either as old style arrays, new style objects, or a combination of both.
+However, it is recommended to avoid the use of the old style in favor of the new style.

 ### Old style array